playht/playht-nodejs-sdk/README.md

 All text-to-speech methods above accept an optional `options` parameter.
 You can use it to generate audio with different voices, AI models, output file formats and much more.

 The options available will depend on the AI model that synthesize the selected voice.
-PlayHT API supports 3 different types of models: 'PlayHT2.0', 'PlayHT1.0' and 'Standard'.
+PlayHT API supports different types of models: 'PlayHT2.0', 'PlayHT2.0-turbo', 'PlayHT1.0' and 'Standard'.
 For all available options, see the typescript type definitions [in the code](packages/playht/src/index.ts).

 ### PlayHT 2.0 Voices

-Our newest conversational voice generation AI model with added emotion direction and instant cloning.
-Our fastest model for streaming.
+Our newest conversational voice AI model with added emotion direction and instant cloning.
+Compatible with `PlayHT2.0-turbo`, our fastest model for streaming.
 Supports english only.

 To generate an audio file using a PlayHT 2.0 voice with emotion and other options: